 The Pharmacist Qualifying Examination is available in both official languages: French and English.

 Part I (MCQ) – You must indicate on your application in which language you wish to take the exam and are then required to complete the exam in that language.
-Note that Part I (MCQ) is no longer a bilingual exam.

 Part II (OSCE) – If you wish to take Part II in French, you must indicate it on your application and register for the bilingual centre in Montreal.